The Trust is the Proprietor of the school, the legal Governing Body. The Lead Trustee is the Chair of Governors.

 Admissions are managed by the Head in conjunction with the SLT.
 The head is the data manager in the school and deputy safe guarding lead.

 Senior Leadership Team

-- Pastoral matters
+- Pastoral and Safeguarding matters

 - Curriculum matters

 These are held weekly at break times.
 The day is varied so as to include all staff at least once every three weeks.
 All meetings have minutes completed by the deputy head who ensures all relevant information is shared with staff who are not there though email and by sharing online.
 Pupil progress, Safeguarding and behaviour are agenda items as well as staff training.

 These are held weekly after school.
 Day to day policy is discussed and implemented.
 Minutes are kept and shared online through OneNote.
 OneNote is also used to review documentation including School Improvement Plans.